-Prior to joining Harvard, I was a Visiting Researcher at Google Research (July 2020 to October 2020).
+Prior to joining Harvard, I was a Visiting Researcher at Google Research.
 During my stay at Google, I worked closely with a non-profit organization that carries out a free call-based program for spreading maternal care information among pregnant women, targeted towards low income households in India.
 I provided a mechanism that dynamically decides whom to provide personalized care (and when) with the goal of improving the overall well-being of the pregnant women who have enrolled to the call-based program.

 Before joining Google, I pursued Ph.D. at the Department of Computer Science and Automation (CSA), Indian Institute of Science (IISc), from 2016 to 2020.
 During my Ph.D., I was awarded a Google Ph.D.
 Fellowship.
 My Ph.D. advisors are Prof. Narahari Yadati and Prof. Siddharth Barman.
 My dissertation provides algorithms for fair decision making in three main contexts---resource allocation, recommendation and classification.